-Although Beatriz Herranz Sanz tends the vines and makes the wines, the history of Barco del Corneta draws on the vineyards that her grandfather owned in the village of La Seca in Valladolid.
-There, in an area known as Cantarranas at 700 metres of altitude, lie the family’s five and a half hectares of vineyards; they are right next to a pine grove which gives its name to Beatriz’s project and which used to be her family’s meeting point during the harvest fiestas.
-Dry-farmed and organically grown, her Verdejo vines are planted on sandy, pebbly soils with limestone in their deepest layers.
+Although Beatriz Herranz and Félix Crespo tend the vines and make the wines, the history of Barco del Corneta draws on the vineyards that Beatriz’s grandfather owned in the village of La Seca in Valladolid.
+There, in an area known as Cantarranas at 700 metres elevation, lie the family’s five and a half hectares of vineyards; they are right next to a pine grove which gives its name to Barco del Corneta and which used to be her family’s meeting point during the harvest fiestas.
+Dry-farmed and organically grown, Verdejo vines are planted on sandy, pebbly soils with limestone in their deepest layers.

-This trio of wines forms part of Beatriz’s recuperation project in the area —she works with local winegrowers and grapes varieties which might not be native to the region but have been planted in the area for a long time and have sometimes been abandoned.
+This trio of wines forms part of Barco del Corneta’s recuperation project in the area —they work with local winegrowers and grape varieties which might not be native to the region but have been planted in the area for a long time and have sometimes been abandoned.

-Beatriz’s winery was a small garage-like warehouse in Medina del Campo but in 2017 she joined forces with Félix Crespo and moved to a traditional winery in La Seca.
-Despite the upward move in terms of her facilities, Barco del Corneta’s wines are still artisanal and very personal hence her preference to work outside of the DO Rueda.
-Instead, all her wines carry the Vino de la Tierra de Castilla y León designation.
+When Barco del Corneta was born, vilification was done in a small garage-like warehouse in Medina del Campo but in 2019 they moved to a traditional winery in La Seca with an underground cellar where the wines are aged.
+Regardless of the upward move in terms of facilities, Beatriz and Félix still work in an artisanal and very personal hence their preference to work outside of the DO Rueda.
+Instead, all their wines carry the Vino de la Tierra de Castilla y León designation.